Sauroposeidon Facts

 Sauroposeidon lived during the

-Early Cretaceous period, between approximately 121.4 and 110.1 million years ago.
-This was a time when flowering plants were beginning to diversify and the climate was generally warm and humid.
+Early Cretaceous period, approximately 110 to 121 million years ago.
+This was a time when flowering plants were beginning to appear, though the landscape was still dominated by conifers, ferns, and cycads that formed the bulk of Sauroposeidon's diet.

 Where was Sauroposeidon found?

-Sauroposeidon fossils have been discovered in North America, specifically in the states of Oklahoma, Wyoming, and Texas.
-The first specimens were found in the Antlers Formation of Oklahoma, with additional trackways and bone beds found in other locations.
+Sauroposeidon fossils have been discovered across several locations in North America, including Oklahoma, Wyoming, and Texas.
+The first specimens were found in the Antlers Formation of Oklahoma, with additional fossil evidence including trackways found in other southwestern United States locations.

 How do you pronounce Sauroposeidon?